nickaggarwal/TGI-template/README.md

 /Dockerfile
 ```

+Then choose the type of machine, and specify the minimum and maximum number of replicas for deploying your model.

 Please note that you need to enter the Hugging face access token as `HF_TOKEN` in the `Environment Variables` section.
 Get your Hugging face access token from [here](https://huggingface.co/settings/tokens).
 ```